karllhughes/learn/_posts/2021-12-23-b2b-demand-generation-tips-and-tactics.md

 Inbound marketing, sometimes referred to as demand generation, is the process of bringing leads to your company rather than forcing yourself on an audience.
 Demand generation is long-term, powerful, and sustainable in execution, easily one of the [leading marketing strategies](https://sproutsocial.com/insights/inbound-marketing/) for B2B industries.

-This article will cover the major elements of demand generation, along with some of the best ways to implement the tactics in your  andB2B.
+This article will cover the major elements of demand generation, along with some of the best ways to implement the tactics.
 It will include:

 * Why inbound marketing is important
 * Types of B2B demand generation